 In this section

 Yes, it is just a bag.
-But did you know that in just five short years, the Single-use Retail Bag Program has had an incredible impact on our environment?
-Since the start of the program, approximately 30 million bags have been kept out of Northwest Territories (NWT) landfills and off the land.
+But did you know that since 2010, the Single-use Retail Bag Program has had an incredible impact on our environment?
+Since the start of the program, more than 64 million bags have been kept out of Northwest Territories (NWT) landfills and off the land.